12/30/2017

 Six Words to Reclaim the Party of Lincoln

 With those six words, Abraham Lincoln transformed the United States from a geographic region governed by a set of laws into an ideal.
 An ideal for which the Republican Party – the Party of Lincoln – was founded to preserve and perpetuate.
 Today, that party is traveling a path contrary to that ideal, and thus on the verge of forfeiting its claim as the party of Lincoln.
-However, if it – or any party wishes to earn the right to such a claim – a good start would begin by embracing six simple words: Lincoln’s idealism, Roosevelt’s populism, Reagan’s optimism.
+However, if it – or any party – wishes to earn the right to such a claim, a good start would begin by embracing these six simple words: Lincoln’s idealism, Roosevelt’s populism, Reagan’s optimism.

 Lincoln’s Idealism